Actindo-AG/Documentation/PIM/Integration/05_ConfigureChannels.md

 ## Prerequisites

-At least one channel is created, see [Create a channel](/DataHub/Integration/CreateChannel.md).
+At least one channel is created in the *DataHub* module, see [Create a channel](/DataHub/Integration/04_ManageChannels.md#create-a-channel).

 > [Info] By default, the *Actindo Basic* channel is created and activated in the *PIM* module.